 The secret to making the best tender scones is to use a light tough, and work quickly to keep the butter and cream cold when it reaches the oven.
 You’ll be rewarded with light, tender, and absolutely delicious scones that are so easy they and sure to become a new favorite in your home!

-Keep Reading for the Complete Cranberry Almond Scones Recipe!
+Get the Cranberry Almond Scones Recipe Below

 How to Make Almond Icing Glaze

 It’s just three simple steps to make a wonderfully sweet and rich glaze for your dried cranberry scones.

 - In a medium bowl whisk together the confectioners sugar, heavy cream, and extract of your choice, until smooth.